diaoyugan/Veinmine/readme.md

 If you encounter any issues or have any suggestions, feel free to open an issue on our [GitHub Issues](https://github.com/diaoyugan/Veinmine/issues) page.
 Or, if you're interested in contribution to our code, welcome to open a PR on GitHub!

-## Build
-THIS BRANCH TARGETS MINECRAFT 26.1.
-FOR UPDATES ON 1.21, REFER TO THE 1.21-LEGACY BRANCH.

-For 26.1 run

-`./gradlew build -PmcVersion v26_1`

 ## License
 This mod is licensed under the GNU General Public License Version 3.
-See [LICENSE](LICENSE) for details.
+See [LICENSE](https://raw.githubusercontent.com/diaoyugan/Veinmine/refs/heads/master/LICENSE) for details.